nschorgh/Planetary-Code-Collection/README.txt

 * an explicit subsurface vapor diffusion and deposition model,
 * models for the equilibrium ice table on Mars,
 * fast method for subsurface-atmosphere vapor exchange for Mars,
+* a fast (asynchronous) model for ice retreat on asteroids
 * a Monte-Carlo model for ballistic hops in the lunar exosphere, and
 * a 3D model of shadowing, illumination, and scattering.